RavindraWiguna/gender-age-utk-face/README.md

 The age will be classified into 8 age groups: (0-4), (5-9), (10-19), (20-29), (30-39), (40-49), (50-64), and (65++)

+Sometimes, huggingface will set the app to "sleep" mode due to inactivity (48h) and need to be restarted.

 ## Live Demo
 visit: https://huggingface.co/spaces/ravindrawiguna/my-age-gender-utkface